arashi0-git/ft_trancendence/README.md

 ## License

+This project is part of the 42 School curriculum.

-## modules:
+## Planned Modules

-oliver
+### Oliver's Modules
 1. AI-Algo: AI opponent
-2. Gameplay: MultiPlayer(more than 2player)
+2. Gameplay: MultiPlayer (more than 2 players)
 3. Gameplay: Game customization options
-4. Web: first 3 1 Major 2 minor
+4. Web: First 3 (1 Major, 2 Minor)
 5. Graphics: Use Advanced 3D techniques
 6. Accessibility: Supports multiple languages
+7. Cybersecurity: Implement Two-Factor Authentication (2FA) and JWT

+### スンジュン's Modules
-7. Cyber Implement Two-Factor Authentication (2FA) and JWT スンジュン add another game with user history and matchmaking serverはやらない
+- Add another game with user history and matchmaking
+- Server modules are not planned